HWW Board of Directors

 - Susan Webb, Appomattox Advisory, Inc

-Throughout her career, Ariane de Vienne has leveraged expertise in investment advisory and wealth management to assist family offices, foundations and other institutional investors to define and implement successful investment strategies.
+Ariane de Vienne has over 25 years leadership experience in the investment advisory and wealth management industry working globally with family offices, foundations and other institutional investors to define and implement successful investment strategies.

-Prior responsibilities included Managing Director at Cornerstone Capital, charged with building the firm's ESG integrated investment advisory business.
-Before joining Cornerstone, Ariane was Principal at AV Advisors LP/LLC in both Hong Kong and New York.
-She launched and built the independent consultancy to provide investment advice to individuals and families with a focus on impact investing, as well as business consulting to intermediaries.
+Previous responsibilities included Managing Director at Cornerstone Capital, charged with building the firm's ESG integrated investment advisory business.
+Before joining Cornerstone, Ariane was Principal at AV Advisors LP/LLC in both Hong Kong and New York; she launched and built the independent consultancy with a focus on responsible and impact investing, working with families and foundations, as well as intermediaries.

 Kathleen Kelley is the founder of Queen Anne's Gate Capital.
 Previously, Kathleen Kelley was a Global Macro Portfolio Manager at Kingdon Capital Management LLC.
 Prior to this, she served two years as a global macro strategist at Vantis Capital Management in New York.
 She joined Vantis from Tudor Investment Corporation where she ultimately managed a portfolio focusing on fixed income and commodities.
 She began her career at Tudor in 1990 providing economic research for Paul Jones, she then spent a number of years in their systematic trading group, developing trading systems.
 Prior to Tudor she spent three years at the Federal Reserve Bank of New York as an economist in the international research area.
 Kathleen is on the Board of ReServe and BELL (Building Educated Leaders for Life).
 She has a BA in math and economics from Smith College and a general course diploma from the London School of Economics.